Milwaukee Framing Nailer 21 vs 30- Know Distinctions

 • A reliable rafter hook supports both nailers extremely.

-The pros and cons of Milwaukee framing nailer 21
+The pros and cons of Milwaukee 21-degree framing nailer

 Pros